 Sometimes it is better to use a light background.
 This is because the aim of the background color is to make the rest of the content readable and more visible.

-But, if what you want to do is to show you’ve got a powerful brand identity, then you should use a dark background.
+If what you want to do is to show you’ve got a powerful brand identity, you should use a dark background.
 Indeed, it would be great to use different shades of your brand color.

 Wireframes show where things go in a design without giving too many details.
 They represent a general idea of what the final project intends to be.